arkadianriver/arkadianriver.com/README.md

-# arkadianriver.com
+# spaceappsmke.org

-My personal web site, using the awesome design of http://html5up.net/spectral by the talented [@ajlkn](http://twitter.com/ajlkn).
+Space Apps MKE website using http://html5up.net/spectral by the talented [@ajlkn](http://twitter.com/ajlkn).

-I morphed that design into this Jekyll [theme](#theme-note) for blog and portfolio entries.
+He morphed the design into this Jekyll [theme](#theme-note) for blog and portfolio entries.
 [Jekyll](https://jekyllrb.com) is a static site generator, which uses templates to generate all the publishable content as static HTML files (as opposed to something like WordPress, which has files that pull data from a database at runtime).
-This repo is the exact same code I use for my site (excluding my posts and some data files created from templates where noted).
+This repo is the exact same code he used for his site (excluding my posts and some data files created from templates where noted).

 - [Features](https://arkadianriver.github.io/arkadianriver.com/topics/user-guide/features.html)